 The company's gross credit risk is mitigated by the following factors.
-The loans are secured by way of a fixed charge over certain assets of the borrowers.
-All borrowers are subject to external regulation by the Regulator of Social Housing.
-Each borrower has provided a first legal mortgage over property owned or leased by the borrower to ensure that the debt is adequately serviced from the relevant assets through to maturity in the event of a default.
+The loan is secured by way of a fixed charge over certain assets of GGL.
+GGL is subject to external regulation by the Regulator of Social Housing.
+The GGL has provided a first legal mortgage over property owned or leased it to ensure that the debt is adequately serviced from the relevant assets through to maturity in the event of a default.